Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

 ### Article 7.
 Candidates and conditions for recruitment

 1. General requirements for candidates:
-    a)  Have graduated with a master\'s degree or a university degree with honors or higher in a relevant field, or have graduated with a level equivalent to Level 7 according to the Vietnamese National Qualifications Framework in a number of specific
+    a)  Have graduated with a master's degree or a university degree with honors or higher in a relevant field, or have graduated with a level equivalent to Level 7 according to the Vietnamese National Qualifications Framework in a number of specific